-The following pages provide a summary of characteristics for several research-based screening instruments (e.g., estimated time for administration of the screening, cost (prices may have changed since publication), and ordering information).
+The following pages provide a summary of characteristics for several research-based screening instruments (e.g., estimated time for administration of the screening, and ordering information).
 In addition, regulations associated with parental consent for screening also are included.
 Finally, a series of key questions that should be considered prior to completing a universal screening are offered.